About Kicheche Mara

 Activities at Kicheche Mara generally focus on full or half-day game drives in the surrounding wildlife areas, usually with no more than four guests per vehicle (in common with all the Kicheche camps in the Mara, the vehicles at the camp are four-seaters, but there is also a six-seater for larger groups).
 All the vehicles are fully open, with roll-back covers, rather than having solid sides and roofs.
 Most guests will have the same driver-guide throughout their stay.
 All the guides at Kicheche Mara are either silver KPSGA-qualified or studying for their silver level.

 To make the most of your time, head out with a picnic breakfast or lunch (or both!).
 As Kicheche Mara is in the Mara North Conservancy outside the Maasai Mara National Reserve, game drives will predominantly focus within this area.
 The Mara North Conservancy, which covers 300km², has just 12 camps, and MNC rules mean that no more than five vehicles are ever allowed at one animal sighting.
-Day trips into the main Mara reserve can be arranged at an extra cost of $80 per person, when the wildebeest migration is in the area this can be a popular option.
-To visit the Maasai Mara National Reserve you may need to hire a private vehicle for the day.
+Day trips into the main Mara reserve can be easily arranged, and when the wildebeest migration is in the area this can be a popular option.

 The area is superb for big cats, with lions and both spotted cat species breeding near to camp, regular sightings of cubs and close encounters with lion prides and leopard and cheetah families.